 15 Quick Tips for Managing Caregiver Stress

-We’ve also added extra ideas and resources especially for caregivers to make it even easier to benefit from these stress relief strategies.
+We’ve also added additional ideas and resources, especially for caregivers, to make it even easier to benefit from these stress-relief strategies.

 1. Take slow, deep breaths